TWWinde/Med-USIS/README.md

 # Med-GAN: Unsupervised Semantic Image Synthesis for Medical Imaging

 Obtaining large labeled datasets in the medical field is often hard due to privacy concerns.
-A promising solution is to generate synthetic labeled data with Generative Adversarial Networks.
+Our approach leverages a unique dataset comprising labeled CT scans with corresponding semantic labels and an unlabeled MR dataset without semantic annotations.
-Given a labeled dataset A containing images from one modality (e.g. CT scans) and their semantic labels, and an unlabeled dataset B with unlabeled images from another modality (MRI scans), the task is to translate the semantic maps from dataset A to images from dataset B. Several challenges exist in this task due to the scarcity of the labels, and the heterogeneity of the data (from different patients and modalities).
+The primary goal is to facilitate the translation of 2D CT semantic maps to 2D MR images. we introduce an innovative unsupervised method uti- lizing unpaired images to train our GAN model, termed Med-USIS, based on several datasets.
+Through quantitative evaluations, Med-USIS has proven its efficacy in synthesizing MR images that closely approximate actual MR scans in terms of quality Several
 ![img.png](https://github.com/TWWinde/Medical-Images-Synthesis/blob/main/assert/ctvsmri.png)

 ## Overview